Fly Away (Lenny Kravitz song)

 "Fly Away" is a song by American singer Lenny Kravitz.
 It was released as the fourth single from his fifth studio album, 5 (1998).
-Released on November 9, 1998, "Fly Away" peaked at number 12 on the US Billboard Hot 100.
-Outside of the United States, "Fly Away" topped the charts in Iceland and the United Kingdom and peaked within the top ten of the charts in several countries, including Australia, Canada, New Zealand, and the Republic of Ireland.
+Released to radio on May 11, 1998, "Fly Away" peaked at number 12 on the US Billboard Hot 100, topped the charts of Iceland and the United Kingdom, and peaked within the top 10 of the charts of several other countries, including Australia, Canada, Ireland, and New Zealand.
 The song won a Grammy Award for Best Male Rock Performance in 1999.

 Background

-"Fly Away" emerged from Kravitz testing an amp that was brought to the studio.
+"Fly Away" emerged from Lenny Kravitz testing an amp that was brought to the studio.
 After plugging in the available guitar, Kravitz started playing the song, stating, "I was listening to the way different chords were ringing, just moving between A, C, G and D, and the next thing I knew I was telling the engineer to hook up the mics and record."

-By the time he wrote "Fly Away", Kravitz had already turned in the completed album to Virgin Records, and he considered releasing the song as a b-side.
+By the time he wrote "Fly Away", Kravitz had already turned in the completed album 5 to Virgin Records, and he considered releasing the song as a b-side.
 However, after playing the song for a friend, they responded, "If you don’t put it on the album, I’m gonna be so pissed off at you."
 After Kravitz contacted his label about the inclusion of the song, they were reluctant, but he sent them the song anyway.
 Upon hearing the track, they added it to the album.

 Critical reception

-Birmingham Evening Mail commented, "If you watch TV you'll already be familiar with this - it's the song from the Peugeot TV ad which seems to have rarely been off the screen during the past few weeks.
-It's about time Kravitz returned to the big time - remember when he sold out the NEC in `91? - and this could see him back in the chart big time."
+Birmingham Evening Mail commented, "If you watch TV you'll already be familiar with this—it's the song from the Peugeot TV ad which seems to have rarely been off the screen during the past few weeks.
+It's about time Kravitz returned to the big time—remember when he sold out the NEC in `91?—and this could see him back in the chart big time."